abinit/abinit/doc/tutorial/compilation.md

 !!! important

     The `.mod` files are Fortran modules produced by the Fortran compiler.
-    These modules must be *visible* to the Fortran compiler when compiling other Fortran code e.g ABINIT.
+    These modules must be *passed* to the Fortran compiler when compiling e.g ABINIT.
     Note that these `.mod` files are **compiler-dependent** and the format may depend on the version of the compiler.
     In other words, one cannot use these module files to compile Fortran code with another compiler.